nguyenlinhyuri/DictionaryProject/README.md

 ## ***Future improvements***

 ## ***Contribution***
-If you have any contributions to the game or encounter difficulties while playing the game, please create a Pull request or report a new issue.
-Thank you very much for your interest in the game, and I wish you have enjoyable moments with this project.
+If you have any contributions to the application or encounter difficulties while using the app, please create a Pull request or report a new issue.
+Thank you very much for your interest in the app, and I wish you have enjoyable moments with this app.

 ## ***Project Status***
 The project is completed.